voxel51/fiftyone/examples/datamodel/README.md

 - `view_example.py`: snippets for querying the example dataset

+- `sample_example.py`: snippets for working with an individual sample

 - `session_example.py`: example using a `Session` which interacts 1-to-1 with the GUI